Not-Leader/xonotic-guix/README.md

 ```
 <br>

-To create a backup on Github, I created a new account there, added an
+To create a backup on Github, simply create a new account there, add an
-access token to it and then on my main account granted that user access
+access token to it and then on your main account grant that user access
 to an empty repo.
-Then logged in as xonotic on my server I simply cloned
+Then login as xonotic on your server and edit the
- that repo, copied the .git directory to /home/xonotic, edited
-.git/config to include the user:accesstoken@ before the URL and added
+.git/config to include the user:accesstoken@ before the URL and change it to your empty repo.
+Then you can regularly update it with
-the following to a crontab of the xonotic user:
+the following command added to a crontab of the xonotic user:

 ```
 GIT=;cd /home/xonotic/; git config --global http.postBuffer 1048576000; git pull; git submodule update --remote --recursive; git add -u; git add  * .*; git commit -m "."; git push
 ```
 <br>

-You should test this command first, it will not work without minor additional steps.
+You should test this command first.
+Also note that it adds the entire home directory, which is usually considered to be insecure.